gabrielmoris/docker/deployment-examples/README.md

   - Go to Load Balancer > Edit security groups and add the goals as well

 - The service would be successful created in \<IP>\/goals

+5. Update the service

+- Upload the new version to docker hub
+- Go to cluster:goals-app
+- Click in goals-service.
+Click "Update" in top right
+- check force Deployment.
+Click "Skip to review"